nytud/quntoken/README.md

 ### Options

 * -d: Remove division of words at the end of the lines.
 * -f: Define output format.
-Valid formats: xml, json.
+Valid formats: xml, json, vert.
 Default format: xml.
 * -V: Display version number and exit.
 * -h: Display help and exit.